anthonycoffey/React-Native-App/memory-bank/systemPatterns.md

 3.  **Functional Components with Hooks:** Standard approach for component development.
 4.  **File System Routing:** Leveraged from Expo Router.
 5.  **Higher-Order Components (HOCs):** Potentially used for route protection or wrapping layouts, though Expo Router's layout mechanism might reduce direct HOC usage for routing. *(To be verified)*
-6.  **API Service Abstraction:** API calls are likely centralized or abstracted in `utils/api.ts` for maintainability.
+6.  **API Service Abstraction:** API calls are centralized and abstracted in `utils/ApiService.ts`, which provides a custom fetch-based client for interacting with the backend.
 7.  **Error Handling:** Specific patterns for API error handling and display to the user. *(To be detailed by reviewing API call implementations)*
 8.  **Form Handling:** Patterns for input management, validation, and submission. *(To be detailed as forms are implemented/reviewed)*